TK-K Explorers

 A Typical Day at TK-K Explorers

 Each day at Pacific Oaks Academy begins with kids playing outside!
 Students participate in recitation, penmanship, phonemic awareness, mathematics, religion and more.
-Throughout the week, they engage in nature study, art, music, ancient history, Spanish and immerse themselves in living books that awaken their imagination and intellect.
+Throughout the week, they engage in nature study, art, music and immerse themselves in living books that awaken their imagination and intellect.

 The day flows with a gentle rhythm of short, focused lessons.
 Whether solving puzzles, painting, singing, gathering leaves or catching lizards during a nature walk, or presenting a favorite object during show-and-tell, students develop clear speech and articulation, and enjoy the world around them.